Zabooby/mpv-config/README.md

 │   │   ├── ssimds.glsl
 │   │   └── ssimsr.glsl
 |   |
-|   ├── watch_later                           # Folder will be made once you start watching stuff, video positions will be saved here
+|   ├── watch_later                           # Folder will be automatically, video positions will be saved here
 │   │
 |   ├── fonts.conf
 │   ├── input.conf